 #5.
 What should everyone know about forex trading?

-Forex is not a get rich quick scheme.
+Forex is not a get-rich-quick scheme.
 Learning to become a profitable trader takes time and effort.
-That being said, once a trader has developed a trading system which works for him/her, it is a perfect way to earn your living.
+That being said, once a trader has developed a trading system that works for him/her, it is a perfect way to earn a living.
 Just think of the benefits – you can trade (work) any time you want, all you need is a PC or a laptop and an internet connection.
 You are the master of your time and no one else is telling you what to do.

 #6.
 Is it possible for an amateur forex trader to make sustainable profits trading forex?

 Yes, it is possible.
 Forex is like any other business which needs to be taken seriously before you can reap in any profits.
 When a beginning trader is willing to commit time to learn and progress, he/she can soon make a steady income from forex trading.